What you should know

 For this rule to apply, you must be a mentally capable adult.
-Different rules apply to children; we explain these in our information on children and consent to health care (no. 422).
+Different rules apply to children; see children and consent to health care.
 If an adult is unconscious, mentally incapable, or otherwise unable to give consent, the law sets out procedures to follow.
 We explain those shortly.

 For your consent to be valid, it must be informed.
 This means your doctor or health care provider must explain your illness or condition to you and tell you about the proposed treatment, the risks and benefits of it, and any alternative treatments, including no treatment.

 Consent to health care may be given “orally or in writing or may be inferred from conduct.”
 This means there are three ways you can give consent: